How to delete an object in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application.
+Replit Agent handles the coding, testing, and deployment, turning your description into a working app.
 Start building with Replit.

 Get started for free